protomaps/PMTiles/spec/v3/spec.md

 * The number of entries in the root directory and leaf directories is up to the implementation.
 * However, the compressed size of the header plus root directory is required in v3 to be under **16,384 bytes**.
 This is to allow latency-optimized clients to prefetch the root directory and guarantee it is complete.
 A sophisticated writer might need several attempts to optimize this.
-* Root size, leaf sizes and depth should be configurable by the user to adjust for optimize for different trade-offs: cost, bandwidth, latency.
+* Root size, leaf sizes and depth should be configurable by the user to optimize for different trade-offs: cost, bandwidth, latency.

 # Header Design

 *Certain fields belonging to metadata in v2 are promoted to fixed-size header fields.
-This allows a map container to be initialized to the desired extent or center without blocking on the JSON metadata.*
+This allows a map container to be initialized to the desired extent or center without blocking on the JSON metadata, and allows proxies to return well-defined HTTP headers.*

 The `Header` is 127 bytes, with little-endian integer values: